Six Ways to Increase Emotional Security

 We need to feel secure to thrive.
 If we continually feel threatened, we pull back, limiting opportunity.

 We seek safety; an evolutionary drive to live.
-But security is continually shaken in the constant dishevel of change.
+But our security is continually shaken in the constant dishevel of change.
 Life is unpredictable, surprising at every corner.
 The unplanned events jump from the shadows, startling our resolves.
-We expend vast energy attempting to create a comfortable and stable environment.
+We expend vast energy attempting to create a stable environment.

 To achieve stability, we build a psychological framework to explain the world in simple controllable terms.
 We create a distorted world that we pretend to control, building a false sense of safety.
 This false vision limits explorations into the unknowns, beyond the safety of our protective cocoon.

-Overprotective existence eventually fails.
-We can’t control the world; events will intrude, piercing the armor, exposing our vulnerabilities.
+Overly protective existences eventually fail.
+We can’t control the world; outside events will intrude, piercing the armor, and exposing our vulnerabilities.
 The world and the countless contributing factors don’t march to our independent beat of how things should be.
 By excluding ourselves from experience, we stunt our growth, leaving us naked and afraid to the harshness of reality.

 Safety, however, can be strengthened, providing a shelter from the hazards of living.
 Here are some avenues to explore that will enhance your sense of safety: